 Food Review of Long and Short- The Gastrobar

 Food blogging is not an easy task especially if you are trying it out for the first time.
-I grabbed the invitation from the mumbai.intercontinental.com to dine and review the Menu laid out for the Parisian Food Festival currently at the Long n Short.
+I grabbed the invitation from the mumbai.intercontinental.com to dine and review at The long and short gastopub.
+This special menu is laid out for the Parisian Food Festival currently at the Long n Short.
 I love dining at this Gastrobar as its full of character, apt mood and the pretty adorned artifacts delight the dining experience further.
 I was accompanied by none other than my dear foodie friend Shiraz K.

 Chef Vicky, during his visit showed us the Parisian Food Festival menu.
 On checking the menu, I was a bit surprised as there were dishes I have had before and some I wished to try for the first time.
 I always consider the Chef’s recommendations.
 This time I went through the menu to see if I could pronounce the french dish names with ease.